dickson-m/dickson-m/README.md

 - 👋 Hi, I’m @dickson-m
-- 👀 I’m interested in writing lines of code, to solve problems.
+- 👀 I’m interested in writing lines of code, in whichever the language or framework just to solve problems.
+World problems.
 - 🌱 I’m currently learning Laravel & VueJS.
 - 💞️ I’m looking foward to collaborating with smart fellas on big projects.
 - 📫 Get me a mail here; makulia.dickson@gmail.com